- Home

 Cons

-You can open a challenger business account in minutes in the US.
-As a non-resident, you won’t face any problems while opening an online business account.
-Typically, all you need to do is go to your chosen challenger bank and sign up on the site which typically just needs your email.
+You can open a challenger business account in minutes in the U.S., and in many cases, as a nonresident, you won’t face any problems while opening an online business account.
+From there, you need to provide your business details from a predetermined list of businesses and services.
+Then, you provide your identification (driver’s license, passport, government-issued ID card.

-From there, you need to provide your business details from a pre-determined list of businesses and services.
-Then, you provide your identification (ridver’s license, passport, government issued ID card) and connect your local bank account.
-Now, you only have to wait for 3-5 business days to get your account verified and up and running.
-The best part about having a challenger bank is the no-minimum balance requirements and the flexibility that comes with it.
+Then, you'll have to wait for 3-5 business days to get your account verified and up and running.
+The best part about having a challenger bank is the flexibility that comes with it, and in some cases, there are no minimum balance requirements.

 Compliance and Regulations